uvicpraxis/uvicpraxis.github.io/metadata.md

 * Self-published

 ## ID (Required)
 This is a text input field without a controlled vocabulary.
 The ID is a number for internal reference and project maintenance.
-"003" is an example of data intended for this field.
+"00003" is an example of data intended for this field.

 ## Content Warnings
 This is a text input field without a controlled vocabulary.
-It is intended for content warnings for the game and not only the clip. "alcohol, tobacco, and references to physical violence, slavery, and colonization" is an example of data intended for this field.
+It is intended for content warnings for the clip. "alcohol, tobacco, and references to physical violence, slavery, and colonization" is an example of data intended for this field.

 ## Clip Attribution (Required)
 This is a text input field without a controlled vocabulary.
 It is intended for the name of the person who recorded the gameplay footage.
 "Jentery Sayers" is an example of data intended for this field.